-Recovery houses provide safe, healthy, family-like substance-free living environments that support individuals in recovery from addiction.
-They break the cycle of use by affording the individual a chance to move away from previous “people, places and things” that could return them to use.
+Recovery houses are safe, healthy, family-like substance-free living environments that support individuals in recovery from addiction.
 While recovery residences vary widely in structure, all are centered on peer support and a connection to services that promote long-term recovery.
 Recovery housing benefits individuals in recovery by reinforcing a substance-free lifestyle and providing direct connections to other peers in recovery, mutual support groups and recovery support services.

 You can donate to help us to raise funds for recovery housing or a recovery living learning community on campus for students.

 Having a permanent space for our students provides security, belonging, safety and community.
 Called “The Roost” by our students its part study space, part lounge area, part café and has multiplied our membership almost overnight.
 Now based at Payne Residence Hall your support can ensure that we have a permanent base on campus.

 Students in recovery often find themselves in difficult financial circumstances; in addition the part time jobs that support many students, such as working in bars or restaurants might not be appropriate for some of our students in recovery.
 You can support a student’s education and/or living expenses through funding a scholarship.

 If you live and work locally at Virginia Tech, don’t forget to think about what part time work might be appropriate to offer to a student wishing to make ends meet.